taichi-dev/docs.taichi.graphics/README.md

 ## For documentation writters

-**To update existing documentation or create new documentation, always work on `website/docs/src/versioned_docs/develop` only, and merge back to that directly, versions should be cut-off following the guidelines below.
+**To update existing documentation or create new documentation, please always work on `website/docs/src/versioned_docs/develop` only, and merge back to that directly, versions should be cut-off following the guidelines below.
 Please carefully consider if you really need to update a doc that belongs to an older version!**

 ## Prerequisites